ArduPilot/ardupilot_wiki/dev/source/docs/ekf2-estimation-system.rst

 **EK2_ALT_SOURCE**

 This parameter controls which height sensor is used by the EKF.
-If the selected optionn cannot be used, it will default to Baro as the primary height source.
+If the selected option cannot be used, it will default to Baro as the primary height source.
 Setting 0 will use the baro altitude at all times.
 Setting 1 uses the range finder and is only available in combination with optical flow navigation (EK2_GPS_TYPE = 3).
 Setting 2 uses GPS.